An unburdened Biden embraces more freewheeling public appearances as he advocates for Harris

 There is an implicit understanding that the future of Biden’s policy legacy is directly tied to Harris’ success in November.
 The president’s strategy in the coming weeks before the election, a White House official said, is to “do as much as possible in the remainder of his term to help his partner, Vice President Harris, get elected and meet Americans where they are to communicate what we are getting done for them.”

-Biden is expected to focus more on his accomplishments – implementation of key legislation; his decades-long championing of the “Violence Against Women Act”; and his broader “unity agenda” of mental health access, caring for veterans and his work to end cancer, among other topics – than on Harris’ candidacy during the interview on “The View,” according to another source familiar with the appearance.
+Biden was expected to focus more on his accomplishments – implementation of key legislation; his decades-long championing of the “Violence Against Women Act”; and his broader “unity agenda” of mental health access, caring for veterans and his work to end cancer, among other topics – than on Harris’ candidacy during the interview on “The View,” according to another source familiar with the appearance, though he did speak candidly on his decision to step aside, and wholeheartedly praised Vice President Kamala Harris.

 That focus could be aimed at placing some strategic separation between the president and his former running mate.
 In a national NBC News poll released earlier this week, 40% of voters “say they’re more concerned that Harris will continue the same approach as Biden.”